 Storyblocks is a stock photo, video, and animation site.
 It’s a membership-only library, so you’ll have to pay to access any of the professional images, videos, or audio files you want to use.

 Searching for footage on Storyblocks is easy, and you can filter by the type of media you need.
 Uniquely, though, it has a video editor subscribers can use for free, making it ideal for small businesses that want to invest in video, such as for video content marketing.

 You can also create a free account to use Storyblocks’ free video editor and easily search and import Storyblocks images, footage, and audio from the editor.
 This is a great way to use Storyblocks for free, but everything you create and export will have a watermark until you upgrade to a paid plan.

-|70,000+ free photos, videos, and graphics||Limited stock reserve, full access requires a subscription|
+|100 million+ high-quality photos, videos, graphics, and more||Limited stock reserve; full access requires a subscription|

-|Over 20,000 royalty-free high-resolution photos||Topics represented aren’t as comprehensive as some competitors|
+|Over 20,000 royalty-free, high-resolution photos||Topics represented aren’t as comprehensive as some competitors|

 |Powered by Shopify and provided by Shopify users worldwide, so all assets can be used for commercial purposes|

 |Photo image kits for dozens of business types (e.g., restaurants, ecommerce, beauty, and so on)|

 Burst by Shopify is Shopify’s free stock photo platform designed to integrate with the platform’s ecommerce websites, making it easy for users to add high-quality stock photos to their Shopify stores.
 However, Burst isn’t exclusive to Shopify users—anyone can download and use the photos.